-This year the public accounts committee of Parliament summoned the secretary of the Treasury and Attorney General to provide information on another K11-billion pay out to Mulli Brothers by government.
+This year the public accounts committee of Parliament summoned the secretary of the Treasury and Attorney General to provide information on another K11-billion payout to Mulli Brothers by the government.

 In 2018 there were more calls for Mutharika’s resignation following a leaked report by the Anti-Corruption Bureau which fingered him for receiving a kickback from a 2.8-billion kwacha ($3.9-million) contract to supply rations to the police.

 The report claims a businessman deposited K145-million into an account of the ruling DPP, of which the president was the sole signatory.

 The president initially called the report “fake news” and a ploy by his detractors to scupper his chances in the upcoming 2019 elections.